ambatlle/tasks-demo/backend/README.md

 ### OpenAPI 3

-OpenAPI 3 spec for Tasks Resources can be accessed on [http://localhost:8080/openapi.json](http://localhost:8080/openapi.json)
+OpenAPI 3 spec for Tasks Resources can be accessed on [http://localhost:8080/openapi.json](http://localhost:8080/openapi.json), or for yaml format on [http://localhost:8080/openapi.yaml](http://localhost:8080/openapi.yaml)

 The API has been documented with OpenAPI annotations, this info its shown in Swagger UI and added to the spec.

 It's configured and registered on [TasksApplication.configureSwagger](./cat/../src/main/java/cat/ambatlle/tasks/TasksApplication.java) method.

-### Used Tools
+## Used Tools

 - [Mockaroo](https://www.mockaroo.com/) to generate some mock data for frontend json-server & flyway
 - [Spring Boot Maven wrapper (and Maven)](https://start.spring.io/)